AleksanderMako/game-of-three/docs/client.md

 currentNumber which is the number fetched from the server startGame which indicates if the client should start the game.
 ```
-The following logic is followed on deciding whos tarts the game:
+The following logic is used to decide who starts the game:
 ```
 1. If the registration object returned by the server contains a number property then
    1. this means the server joined the client to an open game started by someone else